 As of 2016, Israel had 199 billion bcm of proven reserves of natural gas.

-In 2016, forests in Israel accounted for 8.5% of the total area, increasing from 2% in 1948 due to a large-scale forest planting program.
+In 2016, forests accounted for 8.5% of the area of Israel, up from 2% in 1948 due to a large-scale forest planting program.

 In 2016, the OECD estimated the average life expectancy in Israel at 82.5 years.

-Under a memorandum of understanding signed in 2016, the U.S. is expected to provide the country with $3.8 billion per year from 2018 to 2028.
+Under a memorandum of understanding signed in 2016, the U.S. is expected to provide Israel with $3.8 billion per year from 2018 to 2028.

 United Nations Security Council Resolution 2334, passed in 2016, states that Israel's settlement activity constitutes a "flagrant violation" of international law.

-In 2017, Israel experienced a record of 3.6 million tourists, marking a 25 percent increase from 2016 and contributing NIS 20 billion to the economy.
+In 2017, a record 3.6 million tourists visited Israel, yielding a 25 percent growth since 2016 and contributed NIS 20 billion to the economy.

 In a 2017 poll, 40% of Arab citizens of Israel identified as "Arab in Israel" or "Arab citizen of Israel".

-On July 19, 2018, the Knesset passed a Basic Law characterizing Israel as the "Nation State of the Jewish People" and Hebrew as its official language.
+On July 19, 2018, the Knesset passed a Basic Law characterizing Israel as principally a "Nation State of the Jewish People" and Hebrew as its official language, ascribing an undefined "special status" to the Arabic language.

-As of 2018 there are 77 localities granted "municipalities" (or "city") status by the Ministry of the Interior, four of which are in the West Bank.
+As of 2018, there are 77 localities granted "municipalities" (or "city") status by the Ministry of the Interior in Israel.

 Until 2018, Arabic was also an official language; in 2018 it was downgraded to having a "special status in the state".

-Israel is ranked 5th in the 2019 Bloomberg Innovation Index.
+In 2019, Israel was ranked 5th in the Bloomberg Innovation Index.

-The Leviathan gas field started production in 2019.
+The Leviathan gas field in Israel started production in 2019.

 In May 2021 another round of fighting took place in Gaza and Israel, lasting eleven days.

-The Washington Post's 2021 survey found that a majority of scholars and experts on the Middle East described Israel as a "one-state reality akin to apartheid".
+In 2021, a Washington Post survey of scholars and academic experts on the Middle East indicated that 65% of these scholars described Israel as a 'one-state reality akin to apartheid'.

-As of 2022, Arab-led parties hold about 10% of the seats in the Knesset.
+As of 2022, Arab-led parties hold about 10% of seats in the Knesset.

 In 2022, Michael Lynk, a Canadian law professor appointed by the U.N.
-Human Rights Council said that the situation met the legal definition of apartheid.
+Human Rights Council, concluded that the situation in Israel and Palestine met the legal definition of apartheid.

 The Economist ranked Israel as the 4th most successful economy among the developed countries for 2022.

-As of October 2023, the IMF estimated Israel's GDP at 521.7 billion dollars and GDP per capita at 53.2 thousand.
+As of October 2023, the IMF estimated Israel's GDP at 521.7 billion dollars and GDP per capita at 53.2 thousand dollars.

-In February 2024, the ICJ held public hearings regarding the legal consequences of Israel's policies and practices in the occupied Palestinian territory, including East Jerusalem.
+In February 2024, the ICJ held public hearings regarding the legal consequences of Israel's policies in the occupied Palestinian territory, including East Jerusalem.
+Several states and international organizations argued that these practices constitute a breach of the prohibition of apartheid and/or racial discrimination.
+The International Court of Justice found systemic discrimination in breach of Article 3.

 In May 2024, Israel shut down the local offices of Al Jazeera.

-On 1 October 2024, Israel invaded Southern Lebanon, marking the fifth Israeli invasion of Lebanon since 1978.
+In October 2024, Israel invaded Southern Lebanon following nearly 12 months of conflict with Hezbollah, marking the fifth Israeli invasion of Lebanon since 1978.

-Israel is ranked 15th in the Global Innovation Index in 2024.
+In 2024, Israel is ranked 15th in the Global Innovation Index.

 Haredi Jews are expected to represent over 20% of the Jewish population by 2028.

-Under a memorandum of understanding signed in 2016, the U.S. is expected to provide the country with $3.8 billion per year until 2028.
+Until 2028, the U.S. is expected to provide Israel with $3.8 billion per year under a memorandum signed in 2016.

 The country aims to have 30% of vehicles on its roads powered by electricity by 2030.

-It is expected that by 2050, desalination programmes will supply 70% of the drinking water in Israel.
+It is expected that by 2050, desalination programs in Israel will supply 70% of the country's drinking water.